Skip to main content

 2. Incremental adoption — existing sites can adopt new upstream capabilities by turning a component on, rather than hand-editing files and hoping nothing breaks

 The conservative default is that the upstream project template ships as-is.
 Components are an explicit override.
 This keeps the barrier to entry low while giving experienced operators a structured path to customization.
-The top-level sitectl set and sitectl converge commands are the operator-facing surface for the component model. sitectl component describe, sitectl component set, and sitectl component reconcile remain as lower-level commands and as the hidden protocol layer that the top-level commands delegate to.
+The top-level sitectl set and sitectl converge commands are the operator-facing surface for the component model. sitectl component describe, sitectl component set, and sitectl component reconcile remain as lower-level commands backed by the same __sitectl-rpc protocol methods.
 See Component development for how to define a new component.